The firm comprises of Read more [...]

 Dorothy’s son Tim echoes the family ethos and is immensely proud of the close-knit relationship the business has with the community it belongs to.
 Tim worked for an insurance company before joining the company in 1994, bringing with him his experience from a world outside of funerals.
 A staunch Rotarian and a Past President of Heathfield and Waldron Rotary Club, Tim is also a keen golfer, although it is hard to see how he has time to enjoy a life outside work as he is 100% focused on ensuring that every single family receives the best possible experience.
 He has his eye on everything, and tries not to miss a single detail, ensuring that everything is checked and checked again and that every funeral is as perfect as it can possibly be.

-Clare Waterhouse has recently joined the company after a successful career in the legal profession.
-Having qualified in 1996 as a Fellow of the Institute of the Legal Executives (FILEX), Clare has specialised in probate and inheritance tax wealth management planning for nearly 30 years.
+Tim’s sister Clare Waterhouse joined the company after a successful career in the legal profession.
+Having qualified in 1996 as a Fellow of the Institute of the Legal Executives (FILEX) – a qualification she maintains – Clare specialised in probate and inheritance tax wealth management planning for nearly 30 years.
+When an opportunity arose to pursue a new career in a different direction Clare was very keen to take the opportunity to work with her mother Dorothy, brother Tim and nephew Charles .

-Clare has a keen eye for detail and is also able to use her previous experience in probate if families need a helping hand with the probate process.
-She still maintains her FILEX qualification
+In her role, Clare focuses on every aspect of the business and as well as being involved in the operational side, she is the main contact for community relationships.
+She has a keen eye for detail and is also able to use her previous experience in probate if families need a helping hand with the probate process.

-Some things won’t ever change here; the warmth and comfort that the staff meet you with, so that the process of creating the funeral can be rich and sustaining, the reverence with which the dead are cared for, the attention to detail and the spotless, immaculate surroundings will all be maintained as long as a Waterhouse family member is involved, but there have been recent subtle shifts in some of the supplementary things – new, smart brochures, for instance, and a planned improved website.
+Some things won’t ever change here; the warmth and comfort that the staff meet you with, so that the process of creating the funeral can be rich and sustaining, the reverence with which the dead are cared for, the attention to detail and the spotless, immaculate surroundings will all be maintained as long as a Waterhouse family member is involved, but there have been recent subtle shifts in some of the supplementary things – new, smart brochures, for instance, and an improved website.
+Everything is transparent, their prices are clearly displayed online and there are no parts of the funeral homes that you would be prevented from seeing if you wanted to.
+They have nothing to hide here.

-- Waterhouse people are particularly proud of their premises at Burwash, where Charlie started the business and where most of the team are based.
+Waterhouse people are particularly proud of their premises at Burwash, where Charlie started the business and where most of the team are based.
 The two listed cottages that the business occupies are delightful – as you step in from the High Street to Mabel’s Cottage, you step into a front lounge, complete with fireplace and armchairs.
 There are no desks or formal furnishings here; you can feel the years of history and the sense of family life and the fireplace and family photographs add to a sense of familiarity and ease.
 It’s immediately reassuring and unthreatening, and the staff’s immediate tendency is to put the kettle on and then settle down to listen to you.
+Under the Covid restrictions of 2020 and 2021, this hasn’t been possible as arrangements moved to being made by phone or online, but eventually everyone hopes to be able to return to the in-person visiting to the company premises.

 The chapel of rest is at the rear of the cottage in a separate building with its own access.
 Families can spend as much time as they want here with the person who has died, there is a separate little room with armchairs and a supply of tea can be brought from the main building if needed.